|Pseudonym Jones by Alex Service |

 Premier had got his facts slightly wrong, as the young Welshman did also play at Wigan on Christmas Day.
 So he had the unwanted label of Saints’ very own Devon Loch, the horse that stumbled just before the finish!
 It is clear, however, that he had pace and could give a seasoned international like Belshaw the runaround!

 Jones made his final appearance for the club on New Year’s Day against Featherstone Rovers at Knowsley Road.
 This time, he was in the back row.
 Saints were really strapped for personnel and lost 0-30.
 But that was the vagary of War and its effect on team selection.
 What ever happened to him after that, we are not sure.
+Please note the date of birth is notional for our statistical purposes.
 If anyone can help us, please let us know.